 Matthew W. Hughey

-Confederate statues falling have made the regular news cycle of late.
-But every spring there’s another statue that captures our attention—it’s 13.5 inches tall, weighs 8.5 pounds, and is a shiny, gold, art deco depiction of a knight holding a sword.
+Confederate statues and their demise have made the regular news cycle of late.
+But every spring a different statue captures our attention—it’s 13.5 inches tall, weighs 8.5 pounds, and is a shiny, gold, art deco depiction of a knight holding a sword.
 His name is “Oscar.”

 Over the past few renditions of the Academy Awards (also known as “The Oscars”), there has been increasing public criticism of white actors, directors, and writers’ dominance of the award slate.
 Many now openly complain about white dominance of those taking home the golden man.
 Trending in 2016 and 2017 respectively, #OscarsSoWhite and #OscarsStillSoWhite drew attention to the over-representation of white nominees and awardees.

-I have written on the “whiteness of Oscar night” before, as well as the Hollywood tendency to produce, defend, and award films that rely on racialized myths and narratives, from that of supernatural and folksy “Magical Negro” characters who uplift disheveled white characters: just think of Morgan Freeman in Bruce Almighty, Harry Mitchell in The Adjustment Bureau, and the janitor and copier-repair skit on Key & Peele.
+I have written on the “whiteness of Oscar night” before, as well as the Hollywood tendency to produce, defend, and award films that rely on racialized myths and narratives, from that of supernatural and folksy “Magical Negro” characters who uplift disheveled white characters: just think of Morgan Freeman in Bruce Almighty (2003), Anthony Mackie in The Adjustment Bureau (2011), and the janitor and copier-repair skit on Key & Peele.
 Conversely, movies that feature a white person saving people of color from themselves (called “White Savior Films”) are also popular, such as The Blind Side (2009), The Help (2011), The Legend of Tarzan (2016), and The Great Wall (2017).

 Now on the heels of a climatic “Best Picture” Oscar victory for Moonlight (2016)—which was the first Oscar victory for an all-black cast, coupled with Mahershala Ali’s “Best Actor in a Supporting Role” Oscar (for Moonlight) and Viola Davis’s “Best Actress in a Supporting Role” Oscar (for Fences)—many have wondered if the 2018 Oscars will be a “whitelash” against these historic black victories.